muruvenkatasubramanian/CSharpEncapsulationPolymorphism/README.md

 Think how the project can be modified to be polymorphic and the advantages of introducing polymorphism

 Below are some thoughts:
-1. with the current design, what are all the changes needed if we need to add "Angular" developer interview result to the project
+1. With the current design, what are all the changes needed if we need to add "Angular" developer interview result to the project?
-2. with the current design, what are all the changes needed if we need to add additional requirments for hiring developers
+2. With the current design, what are all the changes needed if we need to add additional requirments for hiring developers?
-3. How the above mentioned challenges/changes can be simplified by introducing polymorphism
+3. How the above mentioned challenges/changes can be simplified by introducing polymorphism?

 Feel free to be creative :-) I will upload/share my version with polymorphism on the day we will meet for Q & A.